 A BIM manager makes sure everyone involved in the project is on the same page by keeping communication and collaboration smooth and efficient.

 What’s more, a BIM manager can help to cut down on mistakes and the need for rework, which are two common issues in construction.
+BIM managers use automated clash detection and consistent data management to spot and fix problems before they get out of hand.

 In the end, a BIM manager’s structured approach to BIM implementation leads to better project outcomes.